“Every calf has a name but they’re all called VIC (Very Important Calf).”

 Our calves are our future, so we treat each and every one of them as super important additions to the Graham family.
 From the moment they’re born, our Jersey calves get treated like royalty.
 (Well, they do stem from the Queen’s herd).

 We need to produce milk all year round, so the calves are born all year round.
 With a calf for every cow, about 220 calves are born in a year – so we have quite a maternity ward to look after.

-Once they're born each calf stays with the mother for 5 days to make sure they got plenty of rich colostrum, vital if they are to receive all the antibodies they need to thrive.
-In fact, even after they move to individual pens they carry on getting their mother's milk.
+Once they’re born each calf stays with the mother long enough to ensure they get plenty of rich colostrum, vital if they are to receive all the antibodies they need to thrive.
+In fact, even after they move to individual pens they carry on getting their mother’s milk.

 Then they move into a calf nursery with other calves and progress on to calves’ feed.
 It’s a bit like a baby’s formula, a mixture of powdered milk and nutrients, which they have on demand for around 10 weeks.